quandora/qed/README.md

 * [MutationObserver.js](https://github.com/polymer/MutationObservers) - A Mutation Observers Polyfill which is needed for the live preview feature on IE9

 ## Requirements:
-Any "evergreen" browser (i.e. Chrome, Safari, Firefox, IE10+).
+Any *evergreen* browser (i.e. Chrome, Safari, Firefox, IE10+).
 To work in IE 9 it requires the MutationObserver.js dependency.

 ## Features
 * Markdown syntax highlighting and HTML apercu or hints when possible.